rsilval/deep_learning_road_networks/readme.txt

 6- : Code that generates analogue figures to the ones shown in Section: "Neural networks to predict seismic risk"

 The first author Rodrigo Silva-Lopez is open to share all codes and training data upon request to the email rsilval at stanford.edu .
 Note that the size of all files involved in the calculation of this paper are bigger than 38 gb of data.

+Some files are compressed as .zip due to limits imposed by github.
+In order for the codes to run properly you need to unzip those files.
+Some of these files are in the "input" folder